-I know, it may seem weird to use the same cloud bread recipe for pizza and cloud bread dessert—but it’s totally possible to create low carb desserts if you add some sweetener, cinnamon and low carb fruits after baking.
+I know, it may seem weird to use the same oopsie bread recipe for pizza and dessert—but it’s totally possible to create low carb desserts if you add some sweetener, cinnamon and low carb fruits after baking.
 You can even try making cloud bread cookies!

-I’m so excited to see what cloud bread ideas you work into delicious low carb meals here!
-Hope you enjoy this cloud bread pizza keto recipe as much as I do.
+I’m so excited to see what pizza cloud bread recipe you create, and I truly hope you enjoy this cloud bread pizza keto recipe as much as I do!